oberhamsi/ositestats/README.md

 They can help you answer questions.
 They can not be read as hard facts like 'number of users visiting my site'.

-If a User has JavaScript disabled then he won't be counted.
-That is intentional - he probably does not want to be counted.
-Why else would anyone disable JavaScript.

 ### Unique

 A unique browsing device identified by either a cookie (most of the time) or IP/UserAgent combination.
 Note that